Remember Fiore? Sailor Moon:

 - Project A-Ko has two continuities; the main set of OVAs, and the "Vs." OVAs, which take place in some sort of parallel dimension.
 In "Vs.", A-ko and B-ko are best friends instead of being arch-enemies, A-ko outright dislikes C-ko after meeting her (rather than being childhood friends), and they are both space mercenaries/treasure hunters instead of being an "ordinary" girl and a Psycho Lesbian rich genius.

 - Sailor Moon - The Queen of the Continuities!
 With a manga series, a 200-episode anime series, a live-action series, and twenty-five stage productions, with only 3 occurring in the same continuity!
 That makes twenty-five separate continuities!
-And that's not counting the video games or the possible splits within the same continuities.
+And that's not counting the video games or the possible splits within the same continuities, or the 2014 anime.
 The idea of a Sailor Moon "canon" has become humorous to some folks.

 - Tengen Toppa Gurren Lagann has a set of movies that follow the plotline similarly, with different ways of major events happening.
 There are also a set of Parallel Works that have all the main characters in entirely different situations and plotlines.